bet4a/d3wiki/Home.md

     python -m SimpleHTTPServer 8888 &

+or for Python 3+

+    python -m http.server 8888 &

 Once this is running, go to <http://localhost:8888/>.

 The D3 repository should work out of the box if you just want to create new visualizations using D3.
 On the other hand, if you want to extend D3 with new features, fix bugs, or run tests, you should [fork the D3 repository](/mbostock/d3/fork_select), and install [Node.js](http://nodejs.org/).
 From the root directory of this repository, you can then install D3's dependencies: